StefanSchroeder/Gxsm3-book/docs/07_Gxsm-3.0-Visual.md

 ### Using a palette: false color mapping

-### Custom and  provided palette {#color-custom}
+### Custom and GXSM provided palette {#color-custom}

-The color palette is simply a one dimensional PNM-bitmap file, that can be selected through an entry in the preferences dialog, call , and is located there .
-Activate to make use of the selected palette and refresh the view via the  .
+The color palette is simply a one dimensional PNM-bitmap file, that can be selected through an entry in the preferences dialog, call GXSMMenuSettings/Preferences, and is located there GXSMPrefUserUser/Palette.
+Activate GXSMMenuView/Palette to make use of the selected palette and refresh the view via the
+GXSM GXSMToolbarAutodisp.

- will make use of up to 8192 palette entries automatically.
+GXSM will make use of up to 8192 palette entries automatically.

 Here a short description of the PNM file format: